Photography, Sculpture, Found Items

 2024-10

-In creating Deep Blonde Sea, I was drawn to the emotional landscapes that form with the objects we carry and the memories they anchor.
+"Sea of Blonde" explores emotional landscapes that form with the objects we carry and the memories they anchor.
 I wanted to explore how personal artifacts, often dismissed as mundane or peripheral, are integral in shaping who we are and how we remember, forming memory networks with retrieval cues.
-Using found items and hair, I assembled shards of my personal histomįry into a cohesive yet open-ended environment that can feel deeply familiar.
-Hair, with its complex, layered, and interwoven nature, became a compelling mediums for me—an intimate reminder of transformation and time, guided by the poetic belief that "hair holds memories," I wanted to form a material connection between memories, objects, and self.
-The process allowed me to navigate the emotional weight of these artifacts and in doing so, deepens the possibility of continually reconstructing meaning from the traces we leave behind.
+Using found items and hair, I assembled shards of my personal history into a cohesive that can feel deeply familiar.
+Hair, with its complex, layered, and interwoven nature, became a compelling mediums for me—an intimate reminder of transformation and time with the saying "Hair Holds Memories".
+I wanted to form a material connection between memories, objects, and self, continually reconstructing meaning from the traces we leave behind.

 Collaborators